Dashboards

 Share Dashboards

-Anyone with the Administrator role is allowed to view and edit dashboards.
-The Reader role is not allowed to view or edit any dashboards by default.
-As an Administrator, to share a dashboard with a specific user or team:
+Anyone with the Admin role can view and edit dashboards.
+The Reader role cannot view or edit any dashboards by default.
+An administrator can share a dashboard with a specific user or team:

 -